oqtane/oqtane.docs/src/pages/guides/troubleshooting/troubleshooting-file-manager.md

 **Solution:**
 - Check for any JavaScript errors in the browser's developer console that could be preventing the File Manager from functioning properly.
 - Verify that all necessary JavaScript and CSS files for the File Manager are loaded properly.
 If files are missing or not being served, they may need to be re-deployed.
-- Clear your browser’s cache and cookies to resolve any residual issues related to outdated files.
+- Clear your browser's cache and cookies to resolve any residual issues related to outdated files.
 - Ensure that your Oqtane application is running the latest version, as issues with the File Manager could have been addressed in recent updates.

 ### 6. Error Messages on File Deletion